-The students will study three Value Added Courses in the first three semesters of their programme.
+The students will study four Value Added Courses in the first three semesters of their programme.
 Two credits are awarded for each course and the examinations will be conducted at the end of each semester.
+Students have to earn a minimum of 08 Credits in Ability Enhancement Courses.
 The various Value Added Courses offered are given below:

 S.No Name of the Offering Department Name of the Course

 1. Biotechnology Environmental Studies

 2. Commerce Indian Knowledge System

 3. Biochemistry Health and Wellness

 4. Computer Science Cyber Security

-5. Artificial Intelligence and Data Science Fundamentals of Artificial Intelligence

-Fundamentals Of Data Science

-Internet Programming

-Robotics And Automation

-6. Biomedical Engineering Human Anatomy and Physiology

-Artificial Organs and Implants
+5. Computer Science and Design Mobile Application Development

+6. Computer Science and Engineering Internet of Things

-7. Bio Technology Bioreactor Design
+7. Food Technology Nutrition And Dietetics

-Food Processing and Preservation

-Basic Bioinformatics
+Agricultural Waste And Byproducts Utilization

+8. Electrical and Electronics Engineering Renewable Energy Resources

+9. Commerce Yoga for Youth Empowerment